mom's zucchini bread sliced

 That being said, I also do love me some autumn.
 Chunky sweaters, cozy scarves, colored leaves, pumpkin spice lattes, crisp air… oh man, it’s so good.
 But I can wait at least another month or so before fully embracing that situation.

-That’s partially why I’m bringing to you today my Mom’s zucchini bread — because to me, this bread is the perfect bridge between summer and fall.
+That’s partially why I’m bringing to you today my Mom’s zucchini bread — because to me, this bread and my pumpkin zucchini bread are the perfect bridges between summer and fall.
 It utilizes one of summer’s most prolific crops, but it’s baked into a soft, moist, dense, spice-laden loaf that goes perfectly well with cooler temperatures and warm drinks.
 It’s one of the most quintessential recipes of my childhood, and I’m amazed it’s taken me this long to bring it to your face.

 mixing ingredients in bowl